chmuldoon/Pathfindr-Js-Project/README.md

 ## Instructions
 Use the mouse to draw and erase walls
-Double click the starting position to remove and place Shift + double click the ending position to remove and place
+Double click a tile to move the start